themesberg/flowbite/content/components/chat-bubble.md

 {{< /example >}}

 ## Voice note outline

+This example can be used to show a voice note with the user profile and timestamp outside the chat bubble.

 {{< example id="voice-note-example" class="flex justify-center" github="components/chat-bubble.md" show_dark=true iframeHeight="420" >}}
 <div class="flex items-start gap-2.5">